matterxleben/MSCI-541-Search-Engines/README.md

 # MSCI-541-Search-Engines
-All assignments from msci 541
+All assignments from MSCI 541 Search Engines

+Built a search engine in Python